micmejia/bible-dump/NKJV/Proverbs/Prov 10.md

 Hatred stirs up strife, But love covers all sins.

 ###### 13
-Wisdom is found on the lips of him who has understanding, But a rod _is_ for the back of him who [^c]is devoid of understanding.
+Wisdom is found on the lips of him who has understanding, But a rod _is_ for the back of him who is devoid of understanding.

 ###### 14
 Wise _people_ store up knowledge, But the mouth of the foolish _is_ near destruction.